 I am an Assistant Professor of Computational and Systems Biology and Clinical and Translational Science at the University of Pittsburgh.
 My research interests include understanding the origins of non-genetic cellular heterogeneity and predicting synergistic effects of combination therapeutics for cancer and neurodegenerative disease.
 I lead the systems biology and modeling group at the University of Pittsburgh Drug Discovery Institute.
 My previous work focused on the physics of protein folding and protein structural dynamics.

-In addition to research, I co-direct the Biomedical Modeling Core for the Clinical and Translational Science Institute (CTSI) at the University of Pittsburgh.
+I also direct the Biomedical Modeling Core for the Clinical and Translational Science Institute (CTSI) at the University of Pittsburgh.
 The goal of the core is to make computational approaches for prediction accessible and useful to a wide variety of clinical and translational investigators.
 Please contact me for more details, or if you are looking for help establishing a trans-disciplinary collaboration.